bcgov/nr-water-licensed-works-backup/docs/user-guide/index.md

 For the data owner and the GIS team.
 No technical background is needed.

-You and the shared inbox receive the same messages from this system, by design — so that a message can never reach one of you and not the other.
+You and the Water Business shared inbox receive the same messages from this system.
 This guide is written for both.

 ## What this protects

 Two datasets: a **layer** of lines and a **layer** of points, both recording licensed water works.
-Both are edited constantly through a web application and by GIS staff working directly in the data.
+Both are edited constantly through a web application (QuickWins) and by GIS staff working directly in the data.

 The lines and points are copied — **backed up** — three times a week, and measured every evening.
-Before this existed, neither layer had a backup, and nothing checked what the nightly push into the province's central database carried downstream.
+Before this existed, neither layer had a backup, and nothing checked what the nightly push into the BC Geographic Warehouse (BCGW) carried downstream.
 A large mistaken edit would have gone unnoticed and could not have been undone.

 ## What is checked